MohamedElaraby99/tracker-tool/Ackee-master/docs/CORS headers.md

 ### Origin

 The `Access-Control-Allow-Origin` header only allows one domain.
-A wildcard (`*`) isn't recommended as it's neither a secure solution nor does it allow Ackee to ignore your own visits.
-Take a look at our [recommended configuration](SSL%20and%20HTTPS.md#recommended-configuration) if you want to allow requests from multiple domains or disable the `ignoreOwnVisits` option in ackee-tracker if using a wildcard is the only option for you.
+A wildcard (`*`) isn't recommended as it's neither a secure solution nor does it allow FikraTracker to ignore your own visits.
+Take a look at our [recommended configuration](SSL%20and%20HTTPS.md#recommended-configuration) if you want to allow requests from multiple domains or disable the `ignoreOwnVisits` option in FikraTracker-tracker if using a wildcard is the only option for you.

 ```
 Access-Control-Allow-Origin: https://example.com